 I've won my fair share of awards, new business, and polite applause.
 But I'm more interested in the future than the past—in creating new stories, experiences, and outcomes.
 As we jump into scary new territories, maybe I can help make the flight more invigorating, and the landing less painful.

-For my complete résumé, go to LinkedIn or hold on dearly to this PDF.
+For my complete résumé, go to LinkedIn or grab this PDF.

-And if you really care to know about my quirks and peccadilloes, this profile on me is a good place to start.
+And if you really care to know about my quirks and points of view, here are more words by and about me.